apache/druid/docs/multi-stage-query/msq-reference.md

 INSERT consists of the following parts:

 1. Optional [context parameters](./msq-reference.md#context-parameters).
-2. An `INSERT INTO <dataSource>` clause at the start of your query, such as `INSERT INTO w000`.
+2. An `INSERT INTO <dataSource>` clause at the start of your query, such as `INSERT INTO your-table`.
 3. A clause for the data you want to insert, such as `SELECT...FROM TABLE...`.
 You can use EXTERN to reference external tables using the following format: ``TABLE(EXTERN(...))`.
 4. A [PARTITIONED BY](./index.md#partitioned-by) clause for your INSERT statement.
-For example, use `PARTITIONED BY DAY` for daily partitioning or `PARTITIONED BY ALL TIME` to skip time partitioning completely.
+For example, use PARTITIONED BY DAY for daily partitioning or PARTITIONED BY ALL TIME to skip time partitioning completely.
 5. An optional [CLUSTERED BY](./index.md#clustered-by) clause.

 ### REPLACE